jiaxhm/AFSNet/README.md

 The conceptual illustration of AFSNet.
 The AFSNet mainly consists of three modules: (1)Low-level encoder for preserving basic information.
 (2)High-level encoder for extracting abstract cues.
 (3)Aggregation decoder for refining multi-scale content.

-Our paper “Adaptive Fusion of CNN-Transformer for Superpixel Segmentation” has been submitted to the IEEE Sensors Letters.
+✅ We have submitted the paper to the IEEE Sensors Letters

+✅ We have updated the code